Get started repaying your federal student loan

 - How to contact your loan servicer

-People who work in a few specific fields may be eligible for forgiveness of some or all their student loan debt.
+People who work in specific fields or who are in certain situations may be eligible for forgiveness of some or all their student loan debt.

 Public service loan forgiveness